Search for a place

 Queensferry, situated at the south end of the great Forth Bridge, so named from being the place where Margaret the queen of Malcolm Canmore crossed the Forth on her frequent journeys between Edinburgh and Dunfermline, was long an important ferry station.
 It has some coasting trade.
 There are remains of a Carmelite friary built in 1332.
 Queensferry is one of the Stirling Burghs, which return 1 member to Parliament.

-Queensferry is now part of Edinburgh district.
-Click here for graphs and data of how Edinburgh has changed over two centuries.
-For statistics about Queensferry itself, go to Units and Statistics.
+Queensferry is now part of EDINBURGH CITY OF City.
+Click here for graphs and data of how EDINBURGH CITY OF has changed over two centuries.
+For statistics about Queensferry itself, go to Statistics.

 URL: https://www.visionofbritain.org.uk/place/17393